PavelRodygin/SeaBASStianTestTask/README.md

 ---

-**ShrimpOlympus** - technical platform for modular development in Unity.
+**TestTask** - technical platform for modular development in Unity.